cfugsss/PasswordGeneratorAndVault/README.md

   watched some tutorials on how to use variables in sqlite3, so i can add the values from variables username, site, and password to the sql table.
 Once i figure that out ill implement it into the code in the generation portion and a function to retrieve it, and then it should be finished for now.
 Until i come back at some point to work on it again but after this its onto the next project.

+  3/15/22

+  So I covered all the basics of python by this point and have started taking some intermediate courses and completly understand easier concepts to do this project.
+Im going continue more with the course but im also slowly editing this code when I have time.
+I will update it fully once its completly working.
+I am now using pandas to store the data and to retrieve it later.
+Im excited to finally "finish" (by that I mean have it wokring.
+For the future I either want to make the gui look way better or convert the whole thing over to a web app using django or flask.
+Well see what happens.